JotterPad

 JotterPad is a text editor app for Android, developed by Two App Studio.
 It is proprietary software that uses the freemium pricing strategy.

 Features

 Jotterpad supports the markdown and fountain markup languages.
 Among its features are themes, synchronisation with Google Drive and Dropbox, dictionary and thesaurus, and snapshots.

 JotterPad uses a freemium pricing model, which means that a restricted version of the app is offered for free, while access to additional functionality requires payment.
 About half of the features are available in the free version.
-Whereas the synchronisation feature was originally limited to one account, in Jotterpad 12 the option to synchronise using multiple accounts was added as a monthly subscription service.
+The synchronisation feature was originally limited to one account, and in Jotterpad 12 the option to synchronise using multiple accounts was added as a monthly subscription service.